 All the courses provided by the Mathematics Department are constantly evolving.

 Student input into teaching happens through a number of channels.
-On a formal basis there are Staff Student Committee meetings and surveys such as the National Student Survey and the College's Lecturer and Tutor evaluation questionnaires via Student Online Evaluation (SOLE).
+On a formal basis there are Staff Student Committee meetings and surveys such as the National Student Survey and the College's Lecturer evaluation questionnaires via Student Online Evaluation (SOLE).

 "Town hall" meetings and Year level meetings are also held where students are welcome to raise and discuss issues with senior teaching staff.